Hukmaram28/AWS_3Tier_Architecture_XRay/README.md

 Our backend is a TypeScript-TypeORM application with a MySQL database.
 We need to install the `aws-xray-sdk` npm package and instrument the code accordingly.
 Sample examples for nodejs provided by AWS can be found [here](https://github.com/aws-samples/aws-xray-sdk-node-sample/blob/master/index.js).
 Although we can trace our backend database calls, there is no official support provided by the X-Ray SDK for TypeORM thus far.
 Therefore, I was unable to instrument DB calls, but this can be done using other open-source observability tools like OpenTelemetry.

-Our front end is a React.js single-page application, which means the page metadata is not dynamically updated when a user navigates to different pages.
-To solve this issue and provide better SEO, I used server-side rendering to update web metadata dynamically, allowing me to instrument the X-Ray code on the web server side as well.
+Our front end is a React.js single-page application, which means the page metadata is not dynamically updated when a user navigates to different components.
+To solve this issue and provide better SEO, I used server-side rendering to update web metadata dynamically, which allowed me to instrument the X-Ray code on the web server side as well.
 This can be seen in the X-Ray tracing map.

-Once the code is instrumented, we need to update our web and API CloudFormation templates to include a sidecar container along with essential containers for the X-Ray daemon to collect tracing data and report to the X-Ray API.
+Once the code is instrumented, we need to update our web and API CloudFormation templates to include a sidecar container along with essential web and api containers for the X-Ray daemon to collect tracing data and report to the X-Ray API.
 By default the X-Ray daemon uses port 2000 UDP for the collection of traces from x-ray-sdk.

 To do this, make the following changes in `api_fargate.yml` and `web_fargate.yml` template files:
 - Add the X-Ray daemon container to the task definition.
 We can use the official image provided by AWS.